rohitsoni007/mcp-gearbox/README.md

 ### Download

-Download the latest release for your platform:
+Get started immediately with our pre-built binaries for maximum convenience:

 - **Windows**: `mcp-gearbox-setup.exe`
 - **macOS**: `mcp-gearbox.dmg`
 - **Linux**: `mcp-gearbox.deb` or `mcp-gearbox.rpm`

+This cross-platform AI integration tool is ready to enhance your productivity workflow.

-### Build from Source
+### 🛠️ Build from Source

+Build this productivity tool from source to customize it for your specific needs:

 ```bash
 # Clone the repository